HemilKothari/Proco_2.O/README.md

-Developing a Professional Networking Platfrom on Flutter, Node js and Mongo db
+Developing a Professional Networking platform on Flutter, Node js, and Mongo DB

-Clone the github into vscode
+Clone the GitHub into vs code
-Open Terminal and run
+Open the Terminal and run
 flutter pub get
 to remover errors